jirenius/blog-posts/resgate-nats-blog-post/sync-web-clients-data-in-realtime-with-nats.md

 ## Additional benefits

-Apart from the obvious benefit of getting data synced between clients in realtime, there are more to gain.
+Apart from the obvious benefit of getting data synced between clients in real time, there are more to gain.
 This blog post is mainly a basic introduction to NATS+Resgate, but I will quickly describe a few other features that each could deserve their own blog post:

 **Caching**
-All resources are cachable by Resgate.
+All resources are cacheable by Resgate.
 This means that if multiple clients requests the same resource, it will only need to send a single *get* request, taking load off the service.

 **Resource queries**
 Resgate supports resource queries for searches, filters, or pagination.
-Just like any other resource, query resources are also updated in realtime.
+Just like any other resource, query resources are also updated in real time.

 **Scaling**
 Multiple Resgates may be connected to NATS to handle massive amounts of clients.
 In addition, the setup may be replicated to near limitless scaling.